aka The Community Garden

 Ambra Vale East

-Welcome to Our Town Green - A Community Space For Everyone.
+Welcome to Our Town Green - A Green Space For Everyone.

 Below there is further information about the Town Green and its history.
 If you are interested in getting involved there is a monthly gardening group.
 If you enjoy the space but are short on time please do consider making a donation to help with upkeep.
-Please do keep an eye on the Town Green Noticeboard for up to date details of events and above all enjoy the garden.
+Keep an eye on the noticeboard for the latest updates

 Gardening Sessions